-This guide will explain what the Russian Transit Visa is for motorcycle travellers, how to get one, if you need one and a bunch of extra tips, tricks and important information.
+This guide explains what the Russian Transit Visa is for motorcycle travellers, how to get one, if you need one and a bunch of extra tips, tricks and important information.

 Applying for Russian visas can be expensive, confusing and time-consuming – especially when done on the road.
 Getting a ‘Tourist’ visa is very tricky on the road, dependent on your nationality, as most people need to get it in their home country.
 Click here to find out if you’re on that list.
 Getting one at home is straightforward-ish, and you can always employ a visa company to get it for you.